adrian-1990/CI-Python-project-3/README.md

 ### Bugs not fixed

 When playing the game on Heroku I cannot clear the screen totally during the firing rounds.
-A bit of the old board carry over on every turn.
-I tried to clear the console at various points throughout the game to try and fix it but no luck with it.
+A bit of the old board carries over on every turn.
+I tried to clear the console at various points throughout the game to try and fix it but had no luck with it.
 To solve this issue, I added a Battleship heading at the top of the boards to break up the space between the boards.

 ![heroku bug](https://user-images.githubusercontent.com/79532281/162592570-d0e26d57-1119-4ab7-8890-fc720ccdcc62.png)